Depression doesn’t just go away on its own, so if you feel depressed, it’s best to do something about it. Try these five ways to manage depression.

 If these feelings don’t go away, talk to your primary care provider or therapist about your care options.

 For mild to moderate depression, exercise can be just as effective as any medical or psychological treatment.
 Try to get at least 150 minutes of exercise every week.
 Hitting your physical activity goals can positively affect your mental health and increase your motivation to do other activities.

-Take a 15- to 30-minute brisk walk every day — or dance, jog or bike, if you prefer.
-People who are depressed may not feel much like being active.
-But make yourself do it anyway (ask a friend to exercise with you if you need to be motivated).
-Once you get in the exercise habit, it won’t take long to notice a difference in your mood.
+Take a 20-minute-or-more walk every day — or dance, jog or bike, if you prefer.
+Feelings of depression can make it hard to feel motivated.
+Hold yourself to the 150-minute goal if you can.
+Ask a friend to exercise with you or tell your friends about your goal to help keep you accountable.
+Once you get into the exercise habit, it won’t take long to notice a difference in your mood.

-In addition to getting aerobic exercise, some yoga poses can help relieve feelings of depression.
-Try downward-facing dog or legs-up-the-wall pose (you can find these poses on yoga websites).
-Two other aspects of yoga — breathing exercises and meditation — can also help people with depression feel better.
+Some yoga poses can also help relieve feelings of depression.
+Try downward-facing dog, legs-up-the-wall pose or any other pose you find online.
+Two other aspects of yoga, breathing exercises and meditation, can also help people with depression feel better.